Skip to content

 Google OAuth Keys

-Before starting anything, Go to Google cloud credential page for generating client id and secret.
+Before starting the frontend, Go to Google cloud credential page for generating client id and secret.
+Read this guide for more information on these credentials and how these work.
 Follow these steps:

 1. Go to Google's developer console.